UCL-Biosciences/Auto-Prot/README.md

 #### Protein Data
 Needs only the raw protein abundance data for each sample, with column names matching the values in the `protein_abundance_name` in the metadata.
 If the genes associated with the proteins are available, include the gene names in a column with "genes" in the name, and this will be used throughout to label the proteins.

+If data are phosphoproteomic, proteins (and associated genes) appear in multiple rows, once for each phosphorylation state.
+This creates duplicate gene names which we use as the index for various data frames.
+To correct this, the programme looks up a column called 'ptm.collapskey', which should contain phosphorylation information that will be appended to the gene name in the format: Gene__PhosphorulationState.
+Note double underscore.

 ### Environments
 Required libraries are in `configs/auto-prot-env-windowsOS.yml`.
 Recreate with `conda env create --name --file=configs/auto-prot-env.yml` and activate with `conda activate auto-proteomics`.
 A corresponding file for mac OS is also in configs.